nf-core/website/markdown/resources/genome_after_party.md

 ### Current features:

+- Can combine multiple libraries from the same sample
+- Optional read mapping subworkflow
 - Calls variants using DeepVariant for PacBio long read data.
 - Speed improvements made by splitting the genome before calling variants.
 - Outputs both VCF and GVCF formats.